 My biggest piece of advice is to not settle with the first offer given.
 There are lots of options to negotiate and to protect the integrity of your business long term.
 I think most landlords respect that.

-Sally: I’m trying to follow the county guidelines.
+I’m trying to follow the Eagle County guidelines.
 There is a form that you download and a 72-item long sanitation checklist that you have to post in your storefront.
 It’s really important to follow the county’s guidelines.

 The reason my business exists is because I want to show them that they can do anything in the world they want to.
 I came up with this crazy idea with one artist in one community, and now we have 24 artisans across three states that have been working with us.
 I have two stores in two different states.
 The sky is really limitless.